BryanHogan/bryanhogan-blog-content/blog/dangers-of-ai.md

 ## Misinformation and information control

-AI makes it cheap to generate convincing text, images, and video at scale.
-So it could help people learn faster, or flood channels with persuasive nonsense.
+You can generate a lot of things with AI, text, images, videos and more.
+So people can use it to help them learn, or to flood the internet with trash.

-But there's also the other side, the models themselves are never free from bias.

-Because models are influenced by their training data, safety layers, and whoever pays for distribution, it's easy for economic or political interests to steer what people see.
-At scale, that looks like targeted propaganda, astroturfed consensus, and filter bubbles that feel organic but aren't.
+Then there are also the models themselves, and the data they have been trained on.
+In machine learning there is always a bias, which is impossible to get rid of completely.

+But then there is also the bias of the party behind the model, the people that finances its crcreation.
+This includes both political and economical interest which has an effect on the training data used, as well as things such as the safety layers built into the model.

+This critically influences what people can see when interacting with such models, but there is much less transparency behind the results.

 ## Power shift towards a small elite